benes-jakub/Uhk.Fim.RelayOcr/README.md

 erode - Dilating
 ```

 **debug [OPTIONAL]**<br /> You can add `debug` parameter to command.
-If debug is enabled, a preview of the output images is saved into debug directory in project root.
+If debug is enabled, a preview of the output images is saved into debug directory in root of the project.
 This is done for each image in the dataset.

 ### Command example